-Plant blindness has become a large problem in modern society with students unsure of basic identification of even the most common plants.
+Plant blindness has become a large problem in modern society, with students unsure of basic plant biology and identification of even the most common plants.
 This course will explore basic plant biology and the importance of plants to our lives.
 Emphasis will be placed on the common plants found in our region.
-(4 sem. hrs.)

 BIOL 119L.
-Systems Biology: Ecology and Evolution
+Ecology and Evolution

-Organic evolution, the unifying concept in biology, its relationship with ecology and the distribution and abundance of organisms.
+Organic evolution, the unifying concept in biology, and its relationship with ecology, the distribution and abundance of organisms.
 The role of ecology and evolution in environmental science and conservation biology.
-Offered annually, fall semester (4 sem. hrs.)